MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-latest-update-archive.md

 ---

-For detailed information about each of new feature, see [Power BI feature summary blog post](https://powerbi.microsoft.com/blog/power-bi-march-2021-feature-summary/).
+For detailed information about each new feature, see [Power BI feature summary blog post](https://powerbi.microsoft.com/blog/power-bi-march-2021-feature-summary/).

 ### Power BI monthly update video
 The following video describes each of these updates.
 You can also watch this video from the blog post: